Why UAB Nursing

 Committed to Advancing Knowledge

 The knowledge you acquire at UAB isn’t limited to your hands-on experience.
 We offer 100% tuition assistance at UAB to pursue your degree or an advanced diploma.
-We also provide a host of CEU offerings, from unit-based classes and in-service education to grand rounds and specialty seminars and conferences on site.
 Click to learn more about the undergraduate and graduate programs available at UAB and the School of Nursing.
+We provide a host of CEU offerings, from unit-based classes and in-service education to grand rounds and specialty seminars and conferences on site, plus we offer qualifying eligible nurses financial help to achieve professional certification.

 The previous requirement for obtaining a BSN will be permanently waived for RN staff who become a full-time member of our nursing team between now and August 31, 2021.
 Those hired within this timeframe and who continuously work for UAB Medicine will not be expected to sign a BSN contingency letter.
 Learn more.